Frequently Asked Questions

 What ages of clients do you see?

-Sweetwater Counseling and Consulting is a private counseling practice that focuses on the mental health needs of children and adolescents between the ages of 3-18.
+Sweetwater Counseling and Consulting is a private counseling practice.
+Our counselors have special training for clients ages 0-19. that focuses on the mental health needs of children and adolescents between the ages of 3-18.

 What is Play Therapy according to the Association for Play Therapy (APT)?